PrajwalaTM/Computer-Graphics/README.md

 # Computer-Graphics
-A repository containing C graphics codes.
+A repository containing basic C graphics codes.

 To run any of the codes, use the following commands: